David Lyn: Later years

 Lyn produced plays for Theatr Powys and also produced and directed dramas for the stage and television, sometimes with Hannah and Tim Lyn, two of his five children.
 For Welsh television Lyn directed a 1993 adaptation of the novel Traed mewn cyffion and various other series and dramas.
 In 1994 Lyn purchased Pilroath, a rundown mansion in Llangain in Carmarthenshire which had large outbuildings in which he built studios and back stage areas.
 Here he based Penadur, which produced the acclaimed Welsh-language series Pris y Farchnad (1995) about auctioneers in Carmarthen and which won him a BAFTA Cymru award.

 Lyn's television company Penadur was doing well until Huw Jones, the new chief executive of S4C who had been appointed in 1994, had the idea to create large production companies, created from the amalgamation of smaller companies.
 Lyn was not in favour of this move, arguing that it would create a 'jobs for the boys' environment that would impact on truly Welsh programme making.
 He was concerned that S4C would produce bi-lingual carbon-copies of television programmes from other countries instead of producing original Welsh dramas.
 He was also concerned that, as in the 1970s, actors and television makers would come to work in Wales only for their own personal gain - at the expense of home-grown talent.

 After the changes at S4C Penadur did not get any more work which resulted in the company folding in January 1999 following which Lyn returned to renovating old houses.
 He sold Pilroath, the family home with its outbuildings and used the money to support himself and his wife, with the two moving into one of the outbuildings.
 His career as a pioneer and campaigner for Welsh-language drama and theatre was largely forgotten.
 His son Tim Lyn directed him in the 2001 S4C television drama series Fondue Rhyw a Dinasors (Fondue, Sex and Dinosaurs) which followed the plight of six people in their thirties living in the fictional rural Welsh village of Llaneden and in which he played John Prosser.

 Personal life

 Lyn lived in London for 15 years married to Faith Owen in 1950, and with whom he had a son, Adam.
 He married again in 1965 to Sally Pepper (1937–2011), with whom he had four children: Sian, Timothy, Bronwen and Hannah Lyn.

+David had 13 grandchildren and was fondly known as Papa.